Type 54 pistol: K-54VN

 Vietnamese Type 54 copy made by Z111 Factory.
-Replace and refurbishs the aging K-54 pistols in service.
+Replaces and refurbishes the aging K-54 pistols in service.

 K14-VN

 Updated Vietnamese K54 variant.
 Made by Factory Z111.

-Equipped with a wider grip to incorporate a 14-round double stack magazine. based on the Tokarev Model 213.
+Equipped with a wider grip to incorporate a 14-round double stack magazine, based on the Tokarev Model 213.

 Research and development started in 2001.
 The K14-VN began to see service with PAVN forces on May 10, 2014.

 Adoption

 China

-The Type 54 was used as one of the standard sidearms used by the People’s Liberation Army, alongside the Type 59, Type 64 and Type 77.
+The Type 54 was used as one of the standard sidearms used by the People's Liberation Army, alongside the Type 59, Type 64 and Type 77.

 Though the QSZ-92 (Type 92) has supplemented the Type 54 in the Army, the weapon is still in service in some of the Chinese armed forces (such as the People's Armed Police and some People's Liberation Army troops) today.

 Vietnam

 The Vietnamese used the Type 54 during the Vietnam War, as the K-54 (Súng ngắn K-54) with K meaning "type" (Kiểu).
 The industry name for the regular K54 and the K14-VN is known as SN7M and the SN7TD.